 Licron Crystal operates in any humidity, from 0 to 100%, unlike other temporary coatings which rely on absorbed moisture from the air.
 The resultant cured coating is durable, will not chip and maintains 107-109 ohms resistivity.
 Licron Crystal can be sprayed as an aerosol or using a standard spray gun system.
 As long as the coat is thin, smooth, and even, the finish will be transparent.
 A grounding wire can then be attached (i.e. by conductive adhesive) similar to an ESD floor.

 So to summarize the benefits and properties of Licron Crystal:

 - Rugged static dissipative coating

-- Superior adhesion to a variety of surfaces: glass, plastic, etc.
+- Superior adhesion to a variety of surfaces: glass, plastic, metal, etc.

 - Humidity independent

 - Transparent finish (if applied thinly and evenly)

 - Operating temperature range up to 302°F (155°C)